The Mummy (2017 film): Plot

-Dr. Jekyll explains that Jenny is an agent of Prodigium, a secret society dedicated to hunting supernatural threats.
+Jekyll explains that Jenny is an agent of Prodigium, a secret society dedicated to hunting supernatural threats.
 Nick and Jenny discover that Jekyll intends to allow Set to possess Nick's body completely, believing that this will render Set vulnerable.
 Jekyll transforms into Eddie Hyde.
 Nick stops him with a serum that Jekyll invented for this purpose, allowing Nick and Jenny to escape.
 Ahmanet finds them, regains the dagger, summons many crusader zombies, and creates a large sandstorm in London.
 The crusader zombies kill the Prodigium soldiers and scientists and Ahmanet recovers the ruby, combining it with the dagger in order to free Set.

 Guided by Chris's ghost, Nick and Jenny flee into the London Underground, where Ahmanet's zombies attack them.
-Ahmanet captures Jenny and snaps her neck.
+Ahmanet captures Jenny and drowns her.
 When Nick is brought to Ahmanet, he sees Jenny's body, and the zombies turn to dust.
 Nick is injured when he tries to attack Ahmanet and lets her embrace him as a ruse to steal the dagger and shatter the ruby.
-He strikes the pommel of the dagger against the floor, cracking the ruby, but Ahmanet reminds him that the dagger could grant him the power to reverse death.
-Instead of destroying the gem, he stabs himself, and his body is possessed by Set.
+He strikes the pommel of the dagger against the floor, cracking the ruby, but Ahmanet reminds him that the dagger could grant him the power to reverse death; instead, he stabs himself, and his body is possessed by Set.
 Set goes to Ahmanet as he begins to take over, but Nick looks at Jenny's dead body and remembers both her and Jekyll's words.
-Nick regains control and uses Set's powers to extract Ahmanet's life force, killing her, and also resurrects Jenny.
+Nick regains control and uses Set's powers to extract Ahmanet's life force, killing her, and Jenny is revived.
 Struggling against Set and knowing that Prodigium is coming for him, Nick says goodbye to Jenny and vanishes.

 As Ahmanet is sealed back in her sarcophagus, Jenny and Jekyll wonder whether Nick, now fused with Set, will use his powers for good.
 Nick returns to the desert and resurrects Chris.
 The two go on an adventure, hoping to find a cure to remove the curse.